These excellent personal hygiene tips for students are for you.

-It might surprise you that some things you do as a student sometimes to stay clean make you susceptible to an unhygienic environment.
+Some things you do as a student sometimes make you susceptible to an unhygienic environment.

-Laced with facts about hygiene, this article will help you prevent each of these unhygienic situations.
+Laced with facts about hygiene, this article will help you prevent unhygienic situations.

 So, join me as we ride to learn useful personal hygiene tips for students.